About Yang Seonmo

 Looking Ahead

-As GLIP progresses from its ERC-20 phase toward a full GLIP Mainnet, Yang remains focused on three priorities: security, real-world usability and long-term economic sustainability.
-Each step – from testnet and audits to mainnet deployment and migration – is approached with caution and a clear respect for users’ trust.
+As GLIP progresses toward a full GLIP Mainnet, Yang remains focused on three priorities: security, real-world usability and long-term economic sustainability—approaching each step with caution and respect for user trust.